 Symptoms can range from stiffness and immobility to pain, muscle tightness and spasms.
 Massage therapy can be extremely effective for people living with a neurological disorder, especially those experiencing chronic pain.

-Treatment can reduce pain significantly using gate control theory.
+Treatment can reduce pain significantly by influencing the pain gate mechanism.
 This is based on the idea that the spinal cord contains a neurological gate that allows signals, such as pain, to be passed through.
 When it detects a non-painful sensation, such as that produced by massage, it prioritises letting those signals through and temporarily blocks pain signals from reaching the brain.

 Massage can encourage the drainage of lymphatic fluid.
 This removes waste and toxins from tissue, which can sometimes build up in the body resulting in pain and swelling.